Two Souls: Into the Fire # 222

 All songs included in this work will be solely owned by the original performers/writers and will be credited.
-Creative liscense is taken in including them in this story.
+Creative license is taken in including them in this story.

-No harm is intended toward author, muscians, or people and situations to whom there may be a resemblence.
+No harm is intended toward author, musicians, or people and situations to whom there may be a resemblance.

 warning warning warning warning